C. George Boeree

-Cornelis George Boeree (January 15, 1952 – January 5, 2021) was an American psychologist at Shippensburg University, who specialized in personality theory and the history of psychology.
+Cornelis George Boeree (January 15, 1952 – January 5, 2021) was a Dutch-born American psychologist at Shippensburg University, who specialized in personality theory and the history of psychology.
 He created the language Lingua Franca Nova.

 Life

 Boeree was born in Badhoevedorp, Netherlands.
 He moved with his parents and brother to the United States in 1956 and grew up on Long Island, New York.
 He married Judy Kovarik in 1972 and had three daughters.
 He received his doctoral degree in 1980 from Oklahoma State University.
 He died on January 5, 2021, at his home in Shippensburg, Pennsylvania.

 Works on psychology

 Boeree was the author of the first online psychology texts, which he made available at no cost to students and other interested parties starting in 1997.
 They have been translated into German, Spanish, and Bulgarian.
 Two of his textbooks have been published, one on personality theories and one on the history of psychology.